This post may contain affiliate links. Please read our disclosure policy.

 Wouldn’t it be fun to step back in time and celebrate Presidents’ Day with foods of the era?
 Even better, favorite foods of George Washington and Abraham Lincoln?

-After all, birthday celebrations should include favorite recipes of the guest or guests of honor.
+After all, birthday celebrations should include the favorite recipes of the guest or guests of honor.

 Thankfully, archives of these two men have records and even recipes they loved and are easily made today.
 Keep reading for a menu we’ve put together of their favorite foods.